DMASCoreDeclan/keyboard-shortcuts/README.md

 ## Keyboard-Shortcuts Features:
-This site has a home page that gives a taste of they types of screenshots that are helpful.
+This site has a home page that gives a taste of the types of screenshots that are helpful.
 However, it encourages you to Contribute by having a Register and a Login page.
 Features that I would like to have but am currently unable to code are the ability for someone to contribute a Shortcut Tip through a form that would be displayed on the HOME page in the format of the current Home Page.

 ### Navigation

  - The fully responsive navigation bar includes links to the Logo, Home, Register, Login and Shortcuts on separate pages.
  - All pages have a Fixed Nav-Bar and Footer.
-The background space between the top and bottom remains white with the exception of the Hero image.
  - The current page is denoted by emphasising the active portion of the Nav-Bar
  - When hovering over subsequent Page choices, that page link underlines and becomes bold